jessicasmall7/project-2_small-jessica/README.md

 I have reviewed the list of deductions for this project and in the syllabus.

 #### Comments
-- jQuery plugin 1: "Submit" button disabled until form is filled out
+- jQuery plugin 1: TBD
 - jQuery plugin 2: Login modal pops up on click, blurs background
 - Custom jQuery: Hamburger menu activated in small viewport, drop down shown on click.
+Submit button on contact form is disabled until form is filled out.
-- Custom Javascript: text appears on hover?
+- Custom Javascript: TBD (text appears on hover)

 ---